-The temperature can be acquired from the internal temperature sensor.
-An offset can be applied to this reading if the current reading does not accurately reflect the ambient temperature.
+When the controller's internal temperature sensor is used an offset can be applied to this reading if the current reading does not accurately reflect the ambient temperature.
 The internal temperature sensor can have an offset that varies from controller to controller and does not account for heating inside the enclosure.

+When the temperature is acquired from a Modbus register the SCADA host is responsible for populating the current temperature.
+The correct Modbus register to use can be found in the Modbus user manual.
+Alternatively using a calibrated external temperature sensor, the controller can measure the ambient temperature.

-Alternatively, the temperature can be acquired from a Modbus register.
-The SCADA host is responsible for populating a current temperature.
-In either case, the resultant temperature is then used for the looking up the Target Rate in the Temperature Optimization.
+In any configuration, the resultant temperature is then used for the looking up the Target Rate in the Temperature Optimization.